 These will all be Feather Legged Marans chicks from a private breeder who is working toward the standard.

-blue copper: Wade Jeane/Bev Davis copper splash over black copper hens that has great egg color and good conformation.
+Blue Copper: Wade Jeane/Bev Davis copper splash over black copper hens that has great egg color and good conformation.

-Wheatens: Bev Davis line birds with outstanding egg color that is almost as good as my black coppers.
+Wheatens: Bev Davis line birds with outstanding egg color that is almost as good as our black coppers.
 More of a golden chocolate egg that is just beautiful, and the birds are excellent as well.
 The blue roosters of this variety are stunning.

 Any blue variety ordered from Purely Poultry may include chicks with black, blue or splash plumage patterns.